 Channel adapters operate within a hard architectural constraint: they can pass inbound messages into the system and receive outbound messages for delivery — and nothing else.
 They cannot invoke skills, read memory, or trigger agent tasks directly.
 This is enforced at the framework level, not by policy.
 A compromised email adapter could flood inbound messages, but it cannot execute skills, access your data, or impersonate another layer.
 The boundary is structural.Email setup

-Connect your email via Nylas and configure observation mode.
+Connect your email via Nylas.

 Signal setup